Name: Jayna Winn

 Degree: International Education Management

-Current Title: Manager, Custom & Faculty-Led Programs
+Current Title: Director, Custom and Faculty-Led Programs

 Name of Organization: CEA Study Abroad